pharringtonp19/housing-and-homelessness/docs/introduction/index.md

 </div>

 ### **Class # 4**
 We wrap up our section on introductory classes with Collinson et al. (2015) who provides an overview of low-income housing policy in the United States upto 2015.
 The paper covers a number of federal housing programs (e.g. Public Housing, Housing Choice Vouchers, Low-Income Housing Tax Credit), introduces the basic trade-offs of in-kind housing support, and highlights open questions in the literature.
+Importantly, it also touches on the idea that non-experimental studies in this area tend to find more sweeping effects than experimental studies.

 <div style="border: 2px solid black; padding: 10px; text-align: center; width: 50%; margin: 0 auto;">
   <!-- Title of the PNG -->